 Health Department: 419-352-8402 | Health Center: 419-354-9049

-Created in 1920, the Wood County Health Department has a long history of protecting its citizens.
 Our mission is to prevent disease, promote healthy lifestyles and protect the health of everyone in Wood County.
 Our vision is to provide the highest level of service and leadership to be the healthiest county in Ohio.
+Guided by the Board of Health and the Health Commissioner, the employees of Wood County Health Department serve over 130,000 residents.

 The 10 Essential Public Health Services provide guiding principles for our organization: